Eugène Godard: Biography

 After the war, Godard began building hot air balloons equipped with a boiler of his invention, known as the "Montgodarfières".
 In 1863 he was again awarded the title "Aeronaut of the Emperor", but this time by Napoleon III.
 He was commissioned to build a balloon to be used as a platform for aerial photography by renowned photographer Nadar.
 The aircraft, which was called Le Géant (The Giant), had an onboard darkroom, a two-story deck capable of carrying 50 men, and an envelope capacity of 6000 m3.
 It was this balloon that inspired Jules Verne to write his adventure novel, Five Weeks in a Balloon.
 Later that year Godard built an even larger craft, L'Aigle (The Eagle), whose furnace weighed 445 kilograms (980 pounds) and had a volume that dwarfed that of Le Géant with 14000 m3.

 On 20 July 1864 Godard achieved the first hot-air balloon ascent from London, launching L'Aigle from Cremorne Gardens, and eventually landing in Greenwich.
 He launched a second time from the same spot 8 days later, this time landing in Walthamstow.

 In 1866, Godard invented a new optical telegraph system for the military.
-In 1867, he conducted series of scientific ascents with astronomer Camille Flammarion.
+In 1867, he conducted a series of scientific ascents with astronomer Camille Flammarion.

 In 1870, during the Franco-Prussian War Godard conducted captive observation flights around the city.
 The Provisional Government of National Defense also appointed him to construct balloons for an aerial postal service.
-Using work space in both the Austerlitz and East railway stations, with the help of his wife and his brother Jules, Godard built 33 balloons from October 1870 to January 1871.
+Using workspace in both the Austerlitz and East railway stations, with the help of his wife and his brother Jules, Godard built 33 balloons from October 1870 to January 1871.
 Then following the Siege of Paris, he moved his family to Nantes.

 While visiting Amiens on 28 September 1873, Godard and his son Eugène II piloted Jules Verne on his first and only balloon ascent.

 At the 1878 Paris Expo, Godard worked with Henri Giffard offering rides to the public in his giant tethered passenger balloon at the Tuileries Garden.
 The gondola accommodated up to 52 passengers, and over the course of the expo, rides were given to some 35,000 people.

 In 1884 Godard oversaw operation of the largest captive balloon in Nice, built at Grands Ateliers Aérostatiques du Champ-de-Mars, the largest aircraft factory of the late 19th century, by his nephew Louis II, Gabriel Yon, and 22-year-old apprentice Edouard Surcouf, who would go on to become a prominent aeronautical engineer.

 On 6 April 1885 at Place Saint-Ambroise in Paris, Godard organized and directed the Arènes du Sport Aéronautique, France's first ever aviation competition.

 In 1888 he settled permanently in Brussels, where he died on 9 September 1890.
 He is buried in Saint-Ouen Cemetery in Paris.